LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering: Experiments

 \section{Experiments}

-Our setting is as follows.
-We used a 6:2:2 train/val/test data to split the 100 movies of \dataset dataset, such that movies and their corresponding QA pairs appear in only one split.
-This results in 13,780 QA pairs for training, 4,133 QA pairs for validation, and 4,040 QA pairs for testing.
-For multiple-choice question-answering task, we use the question-answering accuracy as the evaluation metrics.
+We use a 6:2:2 ratio split the 100 movies of \dataset dataset into train/val/test set.
+We ensure movies and their corresponding QA pairs appear in only one split.
+This results in 11,923 QA pairs for training, 3,983 QA pairs for validation, and 4,155 QA pairs for testing.
+We use the multiple-choice QA accuracy as the evaluation metric.
+We evaluate the performance of \dataset using traditional VideoQA methods, open-ended MLLM-based methods, and our proposed method with details below.